fossabot/Titan-2/README.md

 be sure to run `./precommit`.
 This is the _exact_ script run as a test after you push, so doing this will ensure tests pass.
-I highly recommend creating a git hook from this.
-You can do so trivially by running `ln precommit .git/hooks/pre-commit`.